-BARRY: There was a period there soon after the Clinton administration when Clinton had the idea of appointing the ex-governor of Hawaii to my job and they had even asked for agreement from him and then it turned out to be politically undoable because he had gotten into a big fuss with Jesse Helms before about flying the Hawaiin flag above the American flag at the capital and there were issues about the money and so forth.
+BARRY: There was a period there soon after the Clinton administration when Clinton had the idea of appointing the ex-governor of Hawaii to my job and they had even asked me to seek agreement for him and then it turned out to be politically undoable because the governor had gotten into a big fuss with Jesse Helms about flying the Hawaiin flag above the American flag at the capital and there were issues about the money and so forth.
 So, that all went away, but there was a period when I thought my term of duty was going to be cut short.